 The purpose of the Endangered Species Act (ESA), 16 U.S.C. § 1531 et seq., is to protect and recover imperiled species and the ecosystems upon which such species depend.
 All projects funded by federal agencies are required to insure that those activities are not likely to jeopardize the continued existence of any federally threatened or endangered species, or result in the destruction or adverse modification of habitat designated as critical for such species.
-Section 7 of the ESA requires federal agencies to consult with the Department of Commerce (through the National Oceanic and Atmospheric Administration (NOAA)) and/or DOI (through USFWS), depending on which agency has jurisdiction over a species of interest, when a federal action may impact a federally listed species.
-As discussed in Section 5.1.2.3, the Trustees will consult with USFWS regarding potential impacts to federally listed species, in particular the wood stork and West Indian manatee, prior to any restoration activities being conducted.
+Section 7 of the ESA requires federal agencies to consult with the Department of Commerce (through the National Oceanic and Atmospheric Administration (NOAA)) and/or DOI (through USFWS), depending on which agency has jurisdiction over a species of interest, when a federal action may impact a federally listed species, in particular the wood stork and West Indian manatee.
+Determinations that the proposed restoration alternative may affect, but is not likely to adversely affect the wood stork and manatee were made by the Trustees.
+USFWS provided concurrence with these determinations (Appendix D).